sjmudd/ps-top/README.md

 * connect via a socket with `--socket=/path/to/mysql.sock --user=someuser --password=somepass`

 The user if not specified will default to the contents of `$USER`.
+The port if not specified will default to 3306.

 ### Grants